Top 10 Chemistry tutors near Fresno, CA

 Avogadro's Number and Mole Concept

-Pooja taught 9 days ago
+Pooja taught about 2 months ago

 The tutor and student reviewed the definitions of acids and bases and explored the concepts of conjugate acid-base pairs.
 They then focused on understanding and calculating the pH of buffer solutions using the Henderson-Hasselbalch equation, practicing with several numerical examples involving the addition of acids and bases to buffers.